In this short article and video presentation below we've explained why is meditation good for…

 The variations and types of meditations are truly overwhelming.
 The techniques are rooted in Buddhism but are practiced by people from all over the world.
 The range of practices has an implication that there is a particular type that is suitable for everyone regardless of the kind of lifestyle that you enjoy or the personality that you have developed.
 This further minimizes the barrier of following the right technique.
 If you can’t follow one type of meditation, you can always opt for another one that you find simpler and more convenient for yourself and relish the same benefits.
 Simply put, meditation and mindfulness is a surefire way of treating your physical, mental, and emotional health with the care and affection that it deserves, regardless of the type that you are practicing.

 While there are several different types of meditation, there are 7 which are the most prominent ones in the Buddhist culture.
-Each of this type is further divided into sub-categories as well.
+Each of these types is further divided into sub-categories as well.
 The focus of this article, however, will stick to the 7 conspicuous types of meditation.

 The best resource to learn more and practice Mindfulness Meditation.